imoralescs/imoralescs.github.io/aws.md

 };
 ```

+On code we have:

 * **event** - This variable is used by Lambda to pass in event data to the handler (like an HTTP request).
 * **context** - The context variable is used to pass in runtime information for the Lambda function, like how much time is remaining before the function will be terminated.
 * **callback** - By using it, you can explicitly return data to the caller (like an HTTP response).

-6. Moving to Lambda function handler and role, click on dropdown **Role** and click on **Create a custom role**.
-Create a new (IAM) Role, with `lambda_basic_execution` and click **Allow**.
-7. Then click on dropdown **Advanced settings**, we can add memory on this section, remember if you add more memory and as more memory more higher payment, so for this case we can leave as default `128`. **Timeout** allow us to set a time spend of the function and quit no metter if the function finish or not.
-On this case we can choose `10 sec`.
-Now we can click **Next**.
+Once edit the Lambda code we moving to function handler and role, click on **Role** adn then click on **Create a custom role**.
+Create a new (IAM) Role, with `lambda_basic_execution` and click on **Allow**.
+After allow permission we can add some advance properties by click on **Advance settings**.
+On memory we can add more memory to our function, but as more memory you add more higher payment will be.
+On this case we are going to set memory to `128`, then timeout allow us to set the time of ou function will spend on execution and quit no metter if the function accomplish or not.
+On this case we are going to set this to `10 sec`.
+To finish click on **Next**.

-8. Review all details of your Lambda and click **Create function**.
-9. After successfully creation you can test your function by clicking on the **Test** button on the upper area.
-After test you will see:
+Now we can reviews all details of our Lambda function and click on **Create function**.
+After successfully creation we can test our function by clicking on the **Test** on upper area.
+Will see the response of:

 ```
 "Hello from Lambda"
 ```

-**Lambda function handler add role**
+### Lambda function handler add role

-* *Handler* - This part define the entry point to the Lambda funcion.
+* **Handler** - This part define the entry point to the Lambda funcion.
 Example if the change `index.handler` to `index.fn`, this name must be the same on the function code:

 ```javascript
 exports.fn = (event, context, callback) => {